Sfaizst/audio_mngr/README.md

 Basic usage:
 - Start the program, you should see your audio devices as elements on the field
-- You can do all Actions with your mouse only
+- Every interaction with the program is with the mouse only:
 - Left mouseklick:
     - Connect a device with another one, incompatible devices will be marked in red
     - The connection is made via "Drag'n'Drop"
 - Middle mousclick:
     - Mutes / Unmutes a device (is shown in gray)
 - Right mouseclick:
-    - if the device is virtual (loop or virtual sink) a popup menu will show up and you can delete the device.
+    - if the device is virtual (loop or virtual sink) a popup menu will show up, so that you can delete the device.
 - Other options (Save... / Load... / Default (Speaker / Mic) are in the menu at the top of the program)

 How to compile: